jlacar/jlacar.github.io/kotlin/_posts/aoc-2023/2023-12-26-fluent-interfaces-kotlin.md

 #### **Listing 7**.
 Tidied up code after replacing `sortedWith()` with `rankedWith()`
 ____

-The end, as we mapped it out when we began this refactoring journey, is now in sight.

 ### Step 3 - Extracting to an explaining variable

 The story the code tells now is still a little inconsistent.
 The `compareBy {...}` parts are once again calls to a general-purpose function provided by the Standard Kotlin Library.
-We'd like to use a domain-specific term in its place to make the story told by the call chain completely fluent.
+We'd like to use a domain-specific term in its place to make the story told by the call chain completely fluent and completely match the code we sketched out at the beginning.

 We can do this by [extracting the expression to an explaining variable](https://refactoring.guru/extract-variable).

 Again, we try it with `part1()` first and see all tests pass before we make a similar change to `part2()`.

-The code now says the same thing the comments at the top say.
-We've achieved our refactoring goal and can delete those guiding comments.
-After tidying up, we end up with this:
+The code now says exactly what our guiding comments at the top say.
+We've achieved our refactoring goal and can now delete those guiding comments.
+After tidying up, we end up with the code in Listing 8 below.

 ```kotlin
 class Day07(private val plays: List<CamelCardPlay>): AoCSolution() {